 General Users are individuals or groups who need access to the CINT Facilities to carry out their research using one or more CINT capabilities.
 Access is requested through a biannual, peer-reviewed proposal process.
-The proposal is a 2-page statement of work that succinctly describes the scientific problem, research tasks to be conducted, and expected impact.
+The proposal is a two-page statement of work that succinctly describes the scientific problem, research tasks to be conducted, and expected impact.
 One proposal may include multiple users, from one or more institutions, and may request access to multiple CINT capabilities and staff scientists.
 The scope of a user proposal can vary from a single interaction to several visits utilizing a range of capabilities.

-Upon acceptance of the user proposal, the CINT users make arrangements to conduct their project via on- or off-site interactions.
-For Foreign National visitors from DOE-identified sensitive countries, the required visit approval process may require several months before your visit is approved by the DOE.
+Upon acceptance of the user proposal, CINT users make arrangements to conduct their project via on- or off-site interactions.
+For Foreign National visitors from DOE-identified sensitive countries, the visit approval process may require several months before your visit is approved by the DOE.
 Each approved user project is valid for 18 months, after which the results should be submitted for publication in a peer-reviewed technical journal (for non-proprietary projects).
 Continuation of a productive project is encouraged via submission of a renewal user proposal.
-CINT does not operate as fee-for-service facility but rather as a nanoscale science research center where users and staff engage in cutting-edge research.
+CINT does not operate a fee-for-service facility but rather as a nanoscale science research center where users and staff engage in cutting-edge research.
 CINT cannot provide funding to users.Partner Users are individuals, groups, or institutions who not only carry out research at CINT but also enhance the capabilities or contribute to the operation of the center through new facility instrumentation or the support of personnel.
-These contributions must be made available to the General Users and therefore benefit the overall user program as well as the facility.
+These contributions must be made available to General Users and therefore benefit the overall user program as well as the facility.
 In recognition of their investment, Partner Users are provided negotiated access to one or more capabilities over a period of several years.
 Those interested in becoming a Partner User should contact the CINT User Program Manager.

 Acknowledgement statement for CINT Users — If none of the authors are a Los Alamos or Sandia employee, use this statement: